tuliof91/tuliof91/README.md

 ## 🔧 About me
 - 🎮 I'm an indie game lover
 - 📚 I'm an avid reader
-- 🔭 I'm currently working on
+- 🔭 I'm currently working on Game Recomendations
 - 🌱 I'm currently learning Machine Learning
 - 🤔 I'm looking for help with BIAS in Machine Learning